Lane-G-Smith/Discord-Bot-Job-Interview-Code-Buddy/README.md

         <br /><strong>Discord.js</strong>
     </td>
     <td align="center" height="108">
-      <p align="center">A job interview preparation bot for junior web developers.
-The bot asks and answers common job interview questions as well as provides code challenges and tasks that are commonly found in real world job interviews.
-This simple vanilla javascript Discord bot functions by interacting with the new language model GPT-3.5-Turbo by OpenAI.
-Use one word subject prompts such as "React", optional difficulty of question with 1/10, 2/10 etc. To get an answer to the previous question type "***" in the prompt.
+      <p align="center">This Discord bot is designed to help junior web developers prepare for job interviews.
+This bot offers practice questions and coding challenges that are commonly found in real-world interviews.
+You can request questions or tasks with prompts such as "React" or "Javascript."
+Optionally, you can also specify the difficulty level between 1 and 10 with 1/10, 2/10, etc. To check your answer to the previous question along with receive an explanation and links to documentation, simply type "***" along with your answer.
+This bot functions by using the GPT-3.5-Turbo API.
       </p>
      </td>
    </tr>